Are You Getting Enough Sleep?

 If you aren’t already taking sleeping pills, there’s probably a host of other strategies to try before resorting to them.
 Taking sleeping tablets regularly without examining the underlying causes of your poor sleep is a recipe for continued exhaustion.

 Of course, always consult a doctor if you are concerned or planning to change your sleeping tablet regimen.
-Don’t start or stop taking prescribed medication on the basis of reading this or any blog.
+Don’t start or stop taking a prescribed medication on the basis of reading this or any blog.

-Habits For Better Sleep
+Habits for Better Sleep

 Understanding the importance of sleep and what impacts it is the first step toward getting on top of feeling exhausted and run down.
 Implementing realistic and sustainable behavior changes is the next.
 Rather than making drastic changes, however, focus on amplifying the basics and gradually building better habits step by step.
-Making Mental Fitness a lifestyle means changes must be sustainable, so we avoid ‘giving up’ when life gets busy or hard later on.
+Making Mental Fitness a lifestyle means changes must be sustainable so we avoid ‘giving up’ when life gets busy or hard later on.

 Reducing arousal before bed is an essential first step.
 Physical tiredness alone doesn’t guarantee good sleep if the mind is overstimulated.
 Often we are overstimulated by worries, or by replaying (recent, and especially digital) conversations in our heads.
 Techniques such as mindfulness, relaxation exercises, and journaling can help calm the mind and prepare you for restful sleep.

 In our busy, technology-driven lives, we often overlook the need for mental processing time.
-With constant input from podcasts, social media, and work, our minds need time to catch up.
+With constant inputs from podcasts, social media, and work, our minds need time to catch up.
 If the only quiet time your mind gets is when you lie down to sleep, that is precisely when it will take the opportunity to process everything.
 No wonder your mind decides that the best time to do this is when you lie down in bed without distractions.
-It’s the only chance you’re given it!
+It’s the only chance you’re giving it!

 This is why periods of rest throughout the day are so crucial, and why taking a break means more than just stepping away from your computer to go play on your phone.
-Even though we are ‘not working’, we are still experiencing a ‘cognitive load’ which takes away energy and mental focus.
+Even though we are ‘not working’, we are still experiencing ‘cognitive load’ which takes energy and mental focus.

 Incorporate more “input-free” moments throughout your day to think and reflect.
 Initially, this can be uncomfortable, as our minds are less used to being ‘bored’ or simply observing our surroundings or internal experiences than in the past.
 Journaling can be an effective way to offload thoughts, organizing them outside your mind so you can sleep without the burden of unresolved thoughts.
 As productivity expert David Allen says, “The mind is for having ideas, not holding them.”
 Go for walks, without listening to music or making calls.
 When you eat alone, eat mindfully, which means not watching videos.